-Trauma and PTSD, or Post-Traumatic Stress Disorder, is a mental health issue that is triggered by a traumatic event.
+Trauma is a mental health issue that is triggered by a traumatic event.
 It can occur as a result of either witnessing or experiencing such events and includes symptoms such as severe anxiety, nightmares, uncontrollable thoughts and flashbacks.
 Many individuals who go through terrifying events may have a hard time coping or adjusting for some time, but do not develop PTSD since self-care and time can help them to recover.
 However, symptoms that worsen or last up for several months or years, and hinder regular functioning are usually signs of trauma and PTSD.

 BIG TRAUMA (SHOCK TRAUMA)

 Big T Trauma is caused by a severely traumatic event that may or may not implicate physical trauma.
 The event could be experienced by the person who is suffering from the trauma or witnessed by another person.
 These kinds of events might involve acts of extreme sexual and/or physical violence.
 They also might be experienced in the community where the person is living, through political acts or war, or inside their home as acts of family or domestic violence.

 OTHER EXAMPLES OF BIG T TRAUMA INCLUDE: